 You may present results from select investments only when you provide or offer the complete portfolio performance from which you extracted the subset, covering the same time period.
 Both data sets must receive equal or greater prominence so investors can view the subset alongside total portfolio results.

 Staying compliant with the SEC Marketing Rule goes beyond knowing the text of the regulation; it requires consistent documentation, clear review routines, and records that hold up during an exam.
 Sweep findings show that regulators check every statement against its source, which means firms need substantiation files created at the time content is produced, not after the fact.
-Regular internal checks help keep marketing practices aligned with actual disclosures, and tools like Luthor can support these efforts by reviewing content, capturing evidence, and helping firms keep their public materials in a steady exam-ready state.
+Regular internal checks help keep marketing practices aligned with actual disclosures, and tools like Luthor can support these efforts by reviewing content, capturing evidence, and helping firms keep public materials in a steady exam-ready state.

-Our policy and legal engineers will walk through your content pipelines, your regulatory obligations, and how you can integrate the Luthor layer in days, not months.
+Our policy and legal engineers will walk through your content workflows and regulatory obligations, then integrate Luthor in days, not months.